Ferlab-Ste-Justine/ferlease/README.md

 - **Environment**: Environment to deploy the release in (ex: **qa**)

 The template directory should contain the following components:
-- **app**: Directory that should contain the templatized orchestration files for your services
+- **app**: Directory that should contain the templatized orchestration files for your service
 - **fluxcd.yml**: Templatized orchestration file for the fluxcd resources that will manage your service
-- **filesystem-conventions.yml**: Templatized specification that tells ferlease how to name the files it will generate and where to place them.
+- **filesystem-conventions.yml**: Templatized convention file that tells ferlease how to name the files it will generate and where to place them.
 It contains the following keys:
   - **naming**: What name to give to the **app** directory and to the fluxcd orchestration file.
-  - **fluxcd_directory**: Directory where it should place the fluxcd orchestration file (named according to the **naming** configuration).
+  - **fluxcd_directory**: Directory where it should place the fluxcd orchestration file.
 The file will be added to the resources of a pre-existing **kustomization.yaml** file in that directory.
-  - **apps_directory**: Directory containing apps under which it will place the **app** directory (named according to the **naming** configuration)
+  - **apps_directory**: Directory containing apps under which it will place the **app** directory

 ## Commands